AarshamithraG/AarshamithraG.github.io/README.md

 # AarshamithraG.github.io
 # Namaste, I'm Aarshamithra G Devi 🙏

-I'm a passionate researcher, innovator, and social enthusiast dedicated to making a positive impact on the world.
+I'm a 12th-grade student at Mithra Central School, Kerala, India, and a passionate researcher, innovator, and social enthusiast dedicated to making a positive impact on the world.
 I have had the privilege of participating in several prestigious programs, including:

 - 🌟 Junior Academy of New York Academy of Sciences & Global STEM Alliance
 - 🚀 Young Innovators Program of Kerala State Government